 During orgasm, you may feel minor contractions of the uterus, but this is not preterm labor – unless the cramping sensation or contractions last for longer than an hour, in which case you should see a doctor.

 But while your orgasms will bathe you all in a glorious sense of endorphin-induced bliss, towards the end you may find you don’t get full relief of sexual tension when you come – and, believe it or not, you may actually still feel sexually frustrated, even after multiple orgasms.
 But of course it’s all worth it…..and there are alternatives…..

 Masturbation is a great way to release sexual energy if one or both of you doesn’t want full sexual intercourse.
 It’s a simple way for one partner to satisfy the other.
 It’s also fun to enjoy mutual masturbation if neither of you want penetration.

 What of oral sex?
 Just enjoy it as normal, seems to be the rule.
 Even if the vulva is more moist than usual, a quick wash before sex will ensure it’s always a pleasurable experience.
-Indeed, oral sex can be very good way to pleasure a woman at any time, not just during pregnancy – see www.heart-body-mind.com for more information – but it’s particularly useful for a pregnant couple who have some anxiety around intercourse or who just don’t fancy it.
+Indeed, oral sex can be a very good way to pleasure a pregnant woman; it’s particularly useful for a pregnant couple who have some anxiety around intercourse or who just don’t fancy it.

 It’s a topic that everyone wonders about, but few are willing to actually discuss: sex during pregnancy.
 While some people have safety concerns, worrying that it will be dangerous to the baby, others simply feel that it’s too taboo.
 The body hang-ups experienced by pregnant women may also prevent them from engaging in sex.